haraka/haraka-eslint/README.md

 If you agree with the lint suggestions, you can run `npm run lint:fix` and the changes will be made to your files automatically.

-Custom rules can be added to the .eslintrc file.
+Custom rules can be added to the eslint config file.

 <!-- leave these buried at the bottom of the document -->